- Habitat Stewardship — Steward California oaks and other native species on Stanford University open space lands.

 Liveable City

 We advocate for ecologically-informed land use, transportation, and other public policies.
-We’ve successfully led campaigns to bring neighbors together, enhance safety and convenience for pedestrians and cyclists, promote localism, plant and care for trees in parks and along roadways, limit use of debris blowers, reserve parking for residents on residential streets, address over-building, improve energy-efficiency, reduce energy and other resource use, increase and protect parks and open spaces, and more.
+We’ve successfully led campaigns to bring neighbors together, reduce speeding and short-cutting on neighborhood streets, enhance safety and convenience for pedestrians and cyclists, promote localism, plant and care for trees in parks and along roadways, limit use of debris blowers, reserve parking for residents on residential streets, address over-building, improve energy-efficiency, reduce energy and other resource use, increase and protect parks and open spaces, and more.